 Some of the benefits seen in athletes are:

-- Greater nitric oxide in our blood vessels which can cause better flow of blood.
+- Greater nitric oxide in our blood vessels can cause better blood flow.

 - Increases in the activity of antioxidants and reductions in stress related to exercise.

 - We see improvements in the time of healing for individuals.

 - Reductions in edema.